anshu2323/CodeBasics/README.md

 2- ls: list files in the current directory

 3- cd c/code/new: to change directory
+3a- cd .. --> to get back from a directory

 4- clear: to clear the commands in git bash command line